alfiopuglisi/raid_recovery/README.md

-Command line utility to recover RAID5 data from disk images, even when the RAID superblock has been deleted and thus it is not possible to identify which disk image belongs to which RAID array, and in whcih order.
+Command line utility to recover RAID5 data from disk images, even when the RAID superblock has been deleted and thus it is not possible to identify which disk image belongs to which RAID array, and in which order.

 Implements the following actions, in approximate logical order of recovery: